 Now that you have a pan full of delightful blistered tomatoes, go nuts!
 Serve these roasted cherry tomatoes as side dish to grilled meats; to make your favorite bruschetta, pasta, or pizza; or mash it to make pasta sauce.
 I'm pretty sure there is no wrong way to eat caramelized tomatoes.
 Just sayin'. 🙂

 While I always recommend you speak to a registered professional for any dietary advice, the short answer is yes.
 Cherry tomatoes - like other varieties of the fruit - are chock full of vitamins and nutrients.
-There are also several studies linking tomatoes to preventative health.

 Absolutely!
 Just note that they'll have a tendency to burst when you bite into them.
 I happen to adore that feature, but others may find it off-putting.